Date(s) - 11/06/2016

 Experience shows that this format results in high quality sessions focussed on what delegates want.

-There is no charge to attend but donations (on the door) will be accepted to help fund the event.
+There is no charge to attend.
 Everyone should be able to afford to attend and as it is a one-day event you will not need to incur accommodation costs, though there are several hotels nearby for anyone who wishes to stay over.

 Refreshments, tea, coffee & biscuits will be provided morning and afternoon, and Lunch will also be provided.

-Why attend There are lots of reasons to attend the FLOSS UK Bar Camp 2013 including:
+There are lots of reasons to attend the FLOSS UK Bar Camp 2016 including: